reliepalor/reliee/README.md

 ### About

-Full-stack developer specializing in modern web application development, with hands-on experience across the .NET, Angular, and Next.js ecosystems.
-Currently building **IGrade**, a full-stack grade management system using Next.js, Prisma, PostgreSQL, and Redis.
-Interested in AI-integrated applications and scalable backend architecture.
+Full-stack developer with hands-on experience across the .NET, Angular, and Next.js ecosystems.
+Currently working as a freelance developer, building web applications, AI-integrated systems, capstone research projects, and customized e-commerce platforms.
+Actively seeking full-time opportunities as a Junior Software Engineer or AI Developer.

 ### Tech Stack